Same-sex adoption: Asia

-LGBT rights for adoption of children in Asia are almost nonexistent, except in Israel, Thailand, and Taiwan.
-Some Asian countries still criminalize same-sex activities and do not have anti-discrimination laws, which are obstacles for legislating for LGBT adoption.
+LGBTQ rights for adoption of children in Asia are almost nonexistent, except in Israel, Thailand, and Taiwan.
+While some Asian countries allow individual LGBTQ individuals to petition to adopt, the majority of them have no laws for petitioning as same-sex couples, or rights for a same-sex partner to petition for adoption of their partner's child.

-Israel

 The issue of same-sex adoption has been the subject of a long-running political and legal battle in Israel that was resolved in December 2023, when the Israeli Supreme Court interpreted existing law to allow same-sex adoptions, as the law gives absolute priority to the welfare of the child and not to the gender of its parents.